material-components/material-components-android/docs/components/NavigationDrawer.md

 Before you can use navigation drawers, you need to add a dependency to the Material Components for Android library.
 For more information, go to the [getting started](https://github.com/material-components/material-components-android/tree/master/docs/getting-started.md) page.
-For modal navigation drawers you also need to add a dependency to tne AndroidX `DrawerLayout` library.
+For modal navigation drawers you also need to add a dependency to the AndroidX `DrawerLayout` library.
 For more information go to the [releases](https://developer.android.com/jetpack/androidx/releases/drawerlayout) page.